 As councils begin sketching out their fleet transition plans for 2026, the conversation is shifting from whether to invest in charging infrastructure to how to get it right without blowing the budget.
-At the Fleet EV Expo for Local Government in November last year, three of Australia’s most experienced charging experts — Claire Painter (Jet Charge), Christopher Munnings (Exploren), and Charlie Richardson (NOX Energy) — shared candid, practical advice that cuts through the jargon and hype.
+At the Fleet EV Expo for Local Government in November last year, three of Australia’s most experienced charging experts — Claire Painter (JET Charge), Christopher Munnings (Exploren), and Charlie Richardson (NOX Energy) — shared candid, practical advice that cuts through the jargon and hype.

 Here’s what councils and Fleet Managers should consider when planning EV charging in the new year.